Following are some of the most frequently asked questions:

 Q: How do I know which level class I should join?
 Will you test me?

 A: Ultimately, it is up to the student to choose their own level.
-However, JASWDC offers placement tests for levels 101-304, and can provide consultation for students who do not know which class is most appropriate.
-If you would like to schedule an appointment to take a test/receive consultation, please e-mail us at email@example.com or call our office at (202) 833-2210.
-You can also stop by the office between 9:30am – 5:30pm.
+However, JASWDC offers self-assessment placement tests for levels 101-304, and can provide consultation for students who do not know which class is most appropriate.
+Please call us at (202) 833-2210 or stop by during our office hours (M-F, 9:30 a.m. – 5:30 p.m.) for a consultation, or take a self-assessment test.

 Some advanced courses may require interviews or pre-tests.
 If either is required, this will be noted on the class descriptions handout.